 If you don’t have a 3D printer, you can use online services.
 3D builder offers an estimate of the cost, allows you to change material type, change layout size, and more.
 I would suggest to start with some cheaper solutions and materials and then move for the final version.

-Lastly, it can also be fixed some error with printing the physical models.
+Lastly, it can also be fixed by printing the physical models.
 Errors like thin walls, objects too large to be printed, etc. can be fixed.